junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean feels somehow he can see Cas's frown just through the shaking leaves.
 "I'll take that as a yes."

-He goes back to his bedroom and changes into flannel shirt and jeans, the same set he wears the other night when Cas jumped him and they went the little adventure of break and enter.
-This set of clothes suddenly seem to have a special meaning and connection now.
+He goes back to his bedroom and changes into the flannel shirt and jeans, the same set he wore the other night when Cas jumped him and they went on the little adventure of break and enter.
+This set of clothes suddenly seems to have a special meaning and connection now.
 As if it's giving him a different identity, finding a different him inside himself.
 A real him.

 Dean regards himself again in the mirror, thinking his reflection looks slightly more familiar now.
-As if he's starting to know that self better.
+As if he's starting to know and like that self better.

-The plant shakes quietly behind him, as if Cas's looking at the same image.
+The plant shakes quietly behind him, as if Cas is looking at the same image and approves.

 Dean grins, leaving the room with the pot plant in his arms.

-He isn't quite sure actually, if the plant possession would work the same as human, if Cas gets to follow it to come outside freely.
+He isn't quite sure, actually, if the plant possession would work the same as with a human, if Cas gets to follow it to come outside freely.
 He watches the leaves carefully as he steps outside.

 "Alright, tap once for yes, if you are still haunting in there," Dean whispers to the plant the minute he's outside the door.

 The lowest leaf shakes sideways, touching his finger where it's holding the pot, leaving a trace of wetness.
-The tip of the leaf is still covered by a thin layer of water drops from the watering he just did a moment ago before heading out.
+The tip of the leaf is still covered by a thin layer of water drops from the watering he just did a moment ago, before heading out.

 Dean amuses, but just in case it's wind, he says again, "Now tap twice for no, you're not wind, just in case."

-The top leaf shakes poutingly -- Dean swears that is a pouting shake just from the way it swings.
+The top leaf shakes poutily -- Dean swears that's a pouty shake just from the way it swings.
 Then the lower leaf taps his hand twice, leaning on his fingers without leaving now.

 Dean huffs a quiet laugh and locks the door.